 Apart from its proximity to some of the best dive sites, we love its seven spacious bungalows located right on the beach, from which you can enjoy amazing sunrises.
 The small size of the hotel and, above all, the extreme kindness of the staff will make you feel just like at home!

 On site, the RARCC Conservation Center was among the first NGOs in Raja Ampat to protect and preserve the archipelago and combat poverty.

 Who Is It For?

-For divers who have seen it all, advanced divers who enjoy strong currents.
-Non-diving partners are welcome and can enjoy the spa, snorkelling, bird-watching, excursions on other islands, guided tours with Kayak 4 Conservation.
+For divers who have seen it all, as well as advanced divers who enjoy strong currents.
+Non-diving partners are also welcome as they can enjoy the spa, snorkeling, bird-watching, excursions on other islands, and guided tours with Kayak 4 Conservation.

-- A scheduled boat transfer which is free to use for our guests that stay a minimum of 7 nights: on Sunday & Thursday from Sorong to Kri and Sunday & Wednesday from Kri to Sorong
+A scheduled boat transfer which is free to use for our guests who stay a minimum of 7 nights: on Sunday & Thursday from Sorong to Kri and Sunday & Wednesday from Kri to Sorong

 Purchases made at the resort such as alcoholic and canned drinks - all subject to availability

 Extra trips and excursions - request a quote.

 Flight tickets and overnight-stays at hotels (Sorong or airport hotels during transit)

 At the heart of the Coral Triangle